Last Updated: May 4th, 2022 at 4:16 pm

 Common Terms of Probation in the State of Florida?

-The information in this article was prepared and reviewed by a probation violation attorney in West Palm Beach and is specific to the state of Florida.
+The information in this article was prepared and reviewed by a probation violation attorney specific to the state of Florida.
 If you’ve been charged with a crime or have questions about your probation in another jurisdiction, contact a criminal defense attorney who practices in your area.

 Florida State Statute 948.03 dictates the terms and conditions of Florida’s state probation.
 If you are on federal probation, a different set of rules apply.
 While on Florida probation, you must: